Cite It

 Note the following:

-The page number of the citation appears in parentheses after the closing quotation mark.
+Place the page number of the citation in parentheses after the closing quotation mark.

-If the author’s name were not called out in the text, the name could have been placed in the parentheses next to the page number.
+If you don’t name the author in the text, place the name in parentheses next to the page number.

 Bibliographic Entry

-The author’s name appears first, followed by the article title in quotation marks.
+Place the author’s name first, followed by the article title in quotation marks.

-Following the journal information is the “container,” i.e., where the article is stored—in this case an EBSCOhost database.
+Following the journal information, include any other container, i.e., where the article is stored—in this case an EBSCOhost database.

-The final element is the “location,” where the article can be found.
+Finally, include the location where the article can be found.

 Citation Websites